Enabling Efficiency-Precision Trade-offs for Label Trees in Extreme Classification: Interpolated label trees

 \subsection{Interpolating with a combined objective}

 Equipped with this one intermediary point, we now develop a more fine grained control of the trade-off between frequency and similarity information.
 We formulate below a combined objective that interpolates between these three operating points using a user specified hyperparameter $\lambda \in [0,2]$.
-We use standard simplifying notation, defining $(x)_{+}=\max(x,0)$ and $x \wedge y = \min(x,y)$.
+We use standard mathematical notation with $(x)_{+}:=\max(x,0)$ and $x \wedge y := \min(x,y)$.